St Giles Cathedral in Edinburgh

 1385 - English troops of King Richard II

-The Church was Repaired and Enlarged soon
+The Church was Repaired then Enlarged soon

 after.